TASIN in Oncology | Colorectal Cancer

-We have discovered a new class of compounds, TASINs, that specifically kill cancer cells containing the mutated or truncated APC gene without toxicity to normal cells.
+We have discovered a new class of compounds, TASINs (Truncated APC Selective Inhibitors), that specifically kill cancer cells with the mutated or truncated APC (Adenomatous Polyposis Coli) gene without toxicity to normal cells.

-This discovery could be key to catching colorectal cancer (CRC) at its earliest stage, since more than 80% of the ~1.8 million annual CRC cases first present with a mutation to the adenomatous polyposis coli (APC) gene.
+This discovery could be key to catching colorectal cancer (CRC) at its earliest stage, since more than 80% of the ~1.8 million annual CRC cases first present with a mutation to the APC gene.

 TASINs Cytotoxicity Overview:

-TASIN disrupts intracellular cholesterol, which is critical for mutant-APC cancer cell survival.
+TASIN disrupts intracellular cholesterol, which is critical for APC truncated cancer cell survival.